bettercap/caplets/hstshijack/README.md

 If a host responds with an HTTPS redirect, bettercap will save this host in a list, and keep a log of (alphanumerically) ordered index ranges of the domains in this list, allowing it to scale by reducing a considerable amount of overhead for the proxy module.

-Bettercap will try to spoof SSL connections between the client and these hosts, and it also sends a HEAD request to each host that was discovered in an injected document, which are retrieved via callbacks from the hstshijack.js payload.
+Bettercap will try to spoof SSL connections between the client and these hosts, and will also send a HEAD request to each host that was discovered in an injected document, and retrieved via a callback from the <a href="./payloads/hijack.js">**hijack.js**</a> payload.

 By default, this caplet will remap the index ranges of all domains that were found in the file that you assigned to the `hstshijack.ssl.domains` variable on launch (to ensure that it is still in the right format).
 You can skip this by setting the `hstshijack.ssl.check` variable value to `false`.